 In this section, we define the rotation numbers of the left actions in the set

-and utilize the rotation numbers defined to give the topologically conjugate classification of the left actions in $\mathscr{M}_{T_{{\rm SU}(2)}}$, and then give the topologically conjugate classification of all the left actions on ${\rm SU}(2)$.
-Furthermore, for the left actions on ${\rm SU}(2)$, we study the relationships between their topologically conjugate classification and their algebraically conjugate classification as well as their smooth conjugate classification.
+and utilize the rotation numbers defined to give the topologically conjugate classification of the left actions in $\mathfrak{M}_{T_{{\rm SU}(2)}}$, and then give the topologically conjugate classification of all left actions on ${\rm SU}(2)$.
+Furthermore, we also study the relationship among their topological conjugacy, algebraic conjugacy and smooth conjugacy.